Bridge Workshop Frequently Asked Questions

 What is expected of student participation?

-Full participation is expected unless prior arrangements have been made with the Bridge Workshop LSAMP and STARS directors.
+Full participation is expected unless prior arrangements have been made with the Bridge Workshop LSAMP directors.

 Where do I access the registration link?

-The 2021 Bridge Workshop Invitation and Registration Link will be sent to all qualifying students via their WSU emails on July 13th, 2021.
-If you believe you are LSAMP or STARS eligible please contact our Bridge Workshop Staff via email: email@example.com, or by phone: (509) 335-3347.
+The 2022 Bridge Workshop Invitation and Registration Link will be sent to all qualifying students via their WSU emails in mid-summer.
+If you believe you are LSAMP eligible, please contact our Bridge Workshop Staff via email at firstname.lastname@example.org, or by phone at (509) 335-3347.

 What if I need accommodations?